JohnGrime/ReverseProxyNGINX/README.md

 ## Notes
   - Using the `-p` option to specify the "project name" is important; remember to use it when (re)building images, starting the services, or stopping the services using `docker-compose`.
+  - While you must expose the NGINX container's port(s) to handle incoming traffic (see the `docker-compose.yml` file), it is not neccessary to expose the ports on which the Node.js services are listening; Docker sets up an internal virtual network on which the containers are visible to one another (but not to the "outside world").